antonioribeiro/firewall/readme.md

 ### Blacklist

-All IP addresses in those lists will no be able to access routes filtered by the blacklist filter.
+All IP addresses in those lists will not be able to access routes filtered by the blacklist filter.

 ### Whitelist